QUOTES-World reaction to deadly shooting at Moscow concert hall | Law-Order

 UKRAINIAN PRESIDENTIAL ADVISER MYKHAILO PODOLYAK "Let's be straight about this: Ukraine had absolutely nothing to do with these events.

-"The images are just horrible and just hard to watch and our thoughts obviously are going to be with the victims of this terrible, terrible shooting attack.
-"There is no indication at this time that Ukraine, or Ukrainians were involved in the shooting."

-"On what basis do officials in Washington draw any conclusions in the midst of a tragedy about someone's innocence?
-YULIA NAVALNAYA, WIDOW OF RUSSIAN OPPOSITION LEADER ALEXEI NAVALNY

 "All those involved in this crime must be found and brought to justice."
-GERMAN FOREIGN MINISTRY
+ITALIAN PRIME MINISTER GIORGIA MELONI

+"The horror of the massacre of innocent civilians in Moscow is unacceptable.
+Firm and total condemnation of the Italian government for this heinous act of terrorism."
+FRENCH FOREIGN MINISTRY

+"The images coming out of Moscow are terrible.
+Our thoughts go out to the victims and injured and to the Russian people.
+"Light must be shed on these odious acts."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)